thgrund/tidal-looper/overdub/README.md

 ```
 d1 $ s "looper" # linput "14" # lname "bubu"
 ```

-**Disclaimer**: the SuperCollider code under `playall.scd` for creating the `playAll` function which is described below, can only be used if you have access to the last received event in SuperDirt.
-A PR is been created for such a behaviour and there is a discussion under https://github.com/musikinformatik/SuperDirt/pull/209

 Play them back with `playAll` - all buffers under sample name `loop` will be played immediately in parallel.
 In this way you can easily append a new loop and it will be played with the other loops.
 No further code needs to be written for this.
 This simulates some kind of overdub mode.